Electronic Signature and Digital Agreement Applications for Salesforce

 • This enterprise solution specializes in electronic signature and digital transaction management services.
 Founded in 2003, the company operates across 15 locations worldwide.
 As of December 2024, DocuSign employs approximately 6,705 individuals and serves over 1.5 million customers in 180 countries.
 DocuSign is a well-established company, particularly known for its electronic signature solutions but it also offers Contract Lifecycle Management (CLM) solutions – Its Contract Lifecycle Management (CLM) business is a significant part of its overall growth and expansion.
 However, we have included them in the eSignature category for the purposes of this article as their primary category.

 • DocuSign stands as a prominent figure in the digital transaction management industry, offering a comprehensive suite of services that cater to a global clientele.
 Its consistent financial growth and expansive customer base reflect its commitment to innovation and excellence in the digital age.
-It’s key capabilities and solutions include Electronic Signatures, with core service which enable users to sign documents electronically, ensuring compliance with regulations such as the U.S. ESIGN Act and the European Union's eIDAS.
+Its key capabilities and solutions include Electronic Signatures, with core service which enable users to sign documents electronically, ensuring compliance with regulations such as the U.S. ESIGN Act and the European Union's eIDAS.
 Beyond e-signatures, DocuSign offers a suite of digital tools for managing digital transactions, including authentication services, user identity management, and process automation.
 The company also provides mobile applications, allowing users to manage and sign documents on-the-go, enhancing flexibility and efficiency.
+DocuSign is reviewed on every major review platform, and it has thousands of reviews on the Salesforce AppExchange.
+It has demonstrated strong financial performance in recent years.
+In the fiscal year ending 2024, the company reported revenues of $2.97 billion.
+It offers a free 30-day trial for Salesforce.

 Deep-Dive Technical Analysis: